TnTech-ECE/F25_Team2_AutomatedChessBoard/Reports/Detailed Design.md

 ### Performance Specifications

 The Power Unit shall output a stable 5V DC rail at up to 3A for logic components (e.g., Raspberry Pi 5, Arduino Nano, display, microphone, and MOSFET load) and a 12V DC rail at up to 2A for motor drivers (TMC2209 modules) and stepper motors, ensuring voltage ripple below 5% under load [1][2].
 Battery runtime shall exceed 2 hours at an average system draw of 10W, with automatic cutoff at 20% remaining capacity to prevent deep discharge.
 Charging shall occur via a standard Raspberry Pi wall adapter (5V/5A), achieving full recharge in under 4 hours while supporting pass-through operation.
 Sleep mode shall activate after 5 minutes of inactivity (detected via Processing Unit signal), reducing consumption by powering down non-essential rails.
 The UPS shall maintain system uptime during power interruptions of up to 10 seconds, with total switching latency under 20ms [3].
-All outputs shall include overcurrent protection (fused at 5A for 5V and 3A for 12V) and overvoltage clamping to prevent damage to downstream components.
+All outputs shall include overcurrent protection (fused at 5A for each branch) and overvoltage clamping to prevent damage to downstream components.

 ### Electrical and Signal Standards Compliance